FOCUS4

 • FOCUS4-D: No mutation sub-type: no change (mutation) in the BRAF, PIK3CA, RAS or P53 genes in the cancer

-Within each of the cancer sub-types, patients will be allocated randomly to receive either a new treatment or a placebo (dummy treatment) or active monitoring.
-In some sub-types the new treatment may be given as 2 or 3 new treatments in combination which in previous studies appear to work well together.
-Within the non-classified sub-type (FOCUS4-N), patients will be allocated randomly to receive either capecitabine or active monitoring.
+Within each of the cancer sub-types, patients were allocated randomly to receive either a new treatment or a placebo (dummy treatment) or active monitoring.
+In some sub-types the new treatment was given as 2 or 3 new treatments in combination which in previous studies appeared to work well together.
+Within the non-classified sub-type (FOCUS4-N), patients were allocated randomly to receive either capecitabine or active monitoring.
+This randomly allocated treatment continued unless there was evidence that the cancer had grown or the patient or doctor decided to stop it due to side effects.
+The researchers compared the performance of each drug against the placebo to see if it was better.

 Read more about the FOCUS4 trial and main results in this article from CRUK: "FOCUS4: Learning from a landmark clinical trial"